dedis/popstellar/be1-go/docs/README.md

 </div>

 <p align="center"><i>
-  Credits to the be1-go Spring 2021 team for the flowchart
+  Flowchart last updated at the end of Spring 2023
 </i></p>

 The hubs themselves contain multiple `Channels` with the `Root` channel being